RGB-Tools/RGB-Documentation/state-transitions.md

 ![Alt text](/img/state-global-owned-1.png)

-Global State are embedded in state transition as a single component block while owned state are defined inside the Assignement component toegether with a seal definition.
+Global State are embedded in state transition as a single component block while owned state are defined inside the Assignment component together with a seal definition.

 ##### Global State

-The purpose of Global State can be summarized by the following sentence:**"nobody owns, everyone knows"** as it defines some general characteristic of the contract which must be publicky visible.
-A Globale State is always a public state, and can be written in Genesis by the contract issuer and later changed in state transition or in state extensions by a rightfull party defined in the genesis itself.
+The purpose of Global State can be summarized by the following sentence:**"nobody owns, everyone knows"** as it defines some general characteristic of the contract which must be publicly visible.
+A Global State is always a public state, and can be written in Genesis by the contract issuer and later changed in state transition or in state extensions by a rightful party defined in the genesis itself.

 As an important feature, the Global State is usually made available by the contract issuers or  by contract participants and distributed through public networks both centralized or decentralized (e.g. Websites, IPFS, Nostr, Torrent, etc.).
-It's important to point out that the **availability** of the global state is incentivized only by economic means of usage and diffusion of the contract: the invoved parties are interested and bears the cost of the storage solution which means the accessisility of such kind of data.
+It's important to point out that the **availability** of the global state is incentivized only by economic means of usage and diffusion of the contract: the involved parties are interested and bears the cost of the storage solution which means the accessibility of such kind of data.

 Every Component of a Global State is composed by one ore more elements which embeds: